monosidev/monosi/documentation/docs/user-guide/local-deployment.md

 ---
-id: local-deployment
+id: docker-deployment
-title: Local Deployment (Docker)
+title: Docker Deployment
-sidebar_label: Local Deployment (Docker)
+sidebar_label: Docker Deployment
 ---

 1. Install Docker on your computer.
 Ensure that you are using Docker Compose v2 and it is installed.